Broomfleet

 The village is served by Broomfleet railway station on the Selby Line.

-The local parish church is dedicated to St Mary and is designated Grade II listed.
+St Mary's Church, Broomfleet is the local parish church and is designated Grade II listed.

 Whitton Island in the Humber Estuary falls partly within the parish.
 The island was formed from a mud and sandbank at the turn of the 21st century.
 Broomfleet Island is an area of low-lying land adjacent to the Humber Estuary, which was historically detached from the mainland by the tidal channel of Broomfleet Hope.